avaframe/AvaFrame/docs/getStarted.rst

   python path/to/runInitializeProject.py

-This will create a new directory with the avaframe input structured as discribed in :ref:`moduleIn3Utils:Initialize Project`.
+This will create a new directory with the input required by Avaframe structured as described in :ref:`moduleIn3Utils:Initialize Project`.
 You are now ready to start.

 Input data
 ~~~~~~~~~~~~

 Check the input data required by the different modules you want to use and fill
-the ``input/`` folder accordingly.
+the ``Inputs/`` folder accordingly.
 For example for the com1DFA module you nee to
 supply the inputs described in :ref:`moduleCom1DFA:Input`.
 You can also have a
 look at the default setting for the module you want to use (for example
 ``com1DFACfg.ini`` for module com1DFA).
 You can change those settings in a